conghaozhou/conghaozhou.github.io/_pages/about.md

 News
 ======
+* (02/2026)**[Service]** I will serve as a Track chair of IEEE/CIC ICCC'25, Wuhan, China, for Track 'Industrial Internet of Things'.
+We welcome the submission of your best work!
+Check the [Call for Papers (CFP)](https://iccc2026.ieee-iccc.org/authors/call-papers) here!
 * (12/2025)**[Paper]** Our paper has been accepted by IEEE INFOCOM'26, Tokyo, Japan.
 * (10/2025)**[Award]** We received the Best Paper Award, IEEE WCSP'25, Chongqing, China!
 * (10/2025)**[Award]** We received the Best Student Paper Award, IEEE VTC-Fall'25, Chengdu, China!